Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Experimental results

-Tables \ref{tab:SOTA_COMP_CS_LW} and \ref{tab:SOTA_COMP_CS} compare the models trained using label images down-sampled with the proposed strategy (Ours) with those for top performing state-of-the art approaches in the Cityscapes validation set.
-Specifically, Table \ref{tab:SOTA_COMP_CS_LW} our models and alternative lightweight approaches for the case of limited resources (i.e., restricted to 12GB GPU memory).
-Our best model (HRNetV2) outperforms the current state of the art \cite{Wang_2020_CVPR} by an 11\%.
-Qualitative examples can be found in the supplementary material.
+Table \ref{tab:SOTA_COMP_CS} compares the models trained using label images down-sampled with the proposed strategy (Ours) with those for top-performing state-of-the-art methods in the Cityscapes validation set.
+Specifically, our best model trained in a constrained-training setup (HRNetV2) outperforms the current state-of-the-art constrained-training method \cite{zhu2023good} by a 6\%.

-Table \ref{tab:SOTA_COMP_CS} depicts the comparison with semantic segmentation approaches without restrictions on the resources employed.
-Due our resource availability of a single 24GB GPU, we only report half-resolution performance for our model employing, as full-resolution training requires at least a 32GB GPU for a batch size of 1.
-We outperform every selected approach with substantially lower memory requirements, regardless of the context method the architecture employs.
+Compared to the selected state-of-the-art segmentation methods, our approach is capable of presenting similar/slightly superior performance with substantially lower memory requirements.
+Note that we employ and compare CNN- and transformer-based methods presenting similar improvements.
 Furthermore, our proposal has lower complexity\textemdash in terms of implementation effort and setup.
-In contrast, approaches \cite{ borse2021inverseform,li2022deep} and \cite{zhou2022rethinking} rely on regional losses, while \cite{NEURIPS2021_950a4152} and \cite{ borse2021inverseform} require the use of auxiliary networks to either post-process each pixel classification or detect edges and shifts between ground-truth and prediction.
-As a result, our proposal stands out as a more efficient and effective solution despite our constrained training setup.
-Figure \ref{fig:tab4Crop} visually compares the performance of the state-of-the-art semantic segmentation model OCR \cite{YuanCW20} with our best model, both using same architecture, HRNetV2.
-Note how our model is less prone to generate semantic gaps in structures and can segment better the finer details of the image.
-Additional visual comparisons with different models can be found in the supplementary material.
+In contrast, most compared methods rely on additional losses to improve performance.
+As a result, our proposal stands out as a more efficient and effective solution.
+Figure \ref{fig:tab4Crop} visually compares the segmentation maps of the best-reported method employing HRNetV2 \cite{YuanCW20} with our best model.
+Note how our model is less prone to generate semantic gaps in structures and can segment better the finer details.